denten-books/plain-text/4-format.md

 were few and simple.
 The transition between static and dynamic layouts necessitates renewed attention to form and format.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you get.
-The "content"---all that is contained on a page, shifts beneath the projected image.
-Unlike print, the computed sign circulates in novel and sophisticated formats like files and folders, databases and linked lists.
-More than passive conduits of meaning, these data structures shape the encounter with text.
+The content---all that is contained on a page---shifts beneath the projected image.
+In print, the content can be gleaned from the surface.
+There is nothing but surface on a page.
+On a screen, the visible surface is but a small part of the content.
+A byte, made up of eight binary bits, holds a letter.
+The string of letters spelling out "hello world" occupies eleven bytes, if you count the space.
+An file in the Portable Document Format (`.pdf`) containing nothing but "hello world" takes up 24,335 bytes on my system.
+Thus in addition to my message of greeting, the Portable Document Format can also contain features that enable "accessibility of content to those with disabilities," "digital signatures to certify authenticity," "electronic forms to gather data," "preservation of document fidelity independent of the device, platform, and software," and "security and permission to allow the creator to retain control of the document and associated rights" [@iso_portable_2008, vii].
+These capabilities operate somewhere between the visible content and stored information.
+More than passive conduits of meaning, electronic texts contain the rules for engagement between authors and their readers.
+Moreover, the embedded structures enforce an ontology.
+The Portable Document Format encodes, among other things, ideas about "reading," "authenticity," "fidelity," "preservation," and "authorship."
+Whatever theoretical framework the reader holds about the process of interpretation must therefore meet the framework implicit in the text itself.
+The encounter happens not on the level of representation or ideology, but on the level of the physical, imperative, phatic level where formatting and control reside.

 Think of it this way: even the familiar paragraph structure presents interesting complications.
 In claiming typographical space on a page the